jbe/immux/README.md

 #### Adapters.SimpleImmutable(SimpleImmutable)

 SimpleImmutable is an immutable data type that was designed specifically for immux.
-It provides O(1) conversion to plain JS, which allows us to pass the state to the view as plain js.
+It lets us to pass the state to the view as plain js without any performance penalty.

-One of my main goals with immux was to let the view be a 100% pure function of the state (with the slight exception of dispatching, of course).
-SimpleImmutable makes this very clean, because the only thing the views every deal with are plain, frozen JavaScript values.

 For a usage example, just se the example code near the top of this README.